richard-fairthorne/hb-helpers/readme.md

 ## hb-docker

-Usage is roughly the same as docker.
+Run docker from a dockerfile, using a hashbang.
+Usage is roughly the same as docker, but you can omit the context argument, and the file option.

 ```
 #!hb-docker build -t somecompany/someproduct:sometag